Why buy a grill rack?

 Keep your hamburger rolls, hot dog buns, and fast-cooking foods toasty without burning them on the grill with this handy steel warming rack.

 Pros: This warming grill rack may look slim, but don’t let its size fool you.
 It’s made out of plated steel, so it’s plenty strong and durable, and when paired with a properly-sized grill, it will remain firmly and sturdily in place without shifting and disrupting your food as it warms.
-Due to its classic design, this warming rack will be able to fit and hold pretty much any food that you’ve cooked on your grill and want to keep warm.
 While it’s great for toasting hamburger and hot dog buns, it will also support steaks, ribs, burger patties, hot dogs, fruits, and vegetables without issue.
-As a bonus, it’s dishwasher-safe and thus easy to clean— make sure you fully wipe it dry immediately after washing.
+As a bonus, it’s dishwasher-safe and thus easy to clean—make sure you fully wipe it dry immediately after washing.

-Cons: Unlike some other warming racks, this model isn’t fashioned with legs or other ways of propping it up off the grill.
+Cons: Unlike other warming racks, this model isn’t fashioned with legs or different ways of propping it off the grill.
 The only way to elevate it is to rest it on the edges of the grill itself, so be sure to measure your grill top before buying.
 Also, note that this model isn’t rustproof.

 Bottom Line: Warming grill racks are handy for keeping already-grilled food warm while the rest is still cooking, toasting buns, and melting cheese over your food.
 This slender but sturdy little warming rack will perform these tasks admirably as long as it properly fits your grill.